gemrb/gemrb.github.io/Modding.md

 toc: true
 ---

-GemRB works with [mods for the original games](https://riwspy.github.io/lcc-docs/en/), which should work out of the box ([let us know](https://github.com/gemrb/gemrb/issues/new/choose) otherwise).
+GemRB works with most [mods for the games](https://riwspy.github.io/lcc-docs/en/), which should work out of the box ([let us know](https://github.com/gemrb/gemrb/issues/new/choose) otherwise).
-Of course, any that modify the EXE files could lack the functionality those hacks achieved.
+Of course, any that modify the EXE files could lack the functionality those hacks achieved (most of ToBEx is supported).
+Any that rely on EE LUA editing or EEex hooks will not work, since we don't use the former (yet?), while the latter should be reimplemented in our engine, as needed.

 Additionally, there are cool mods that are only possible with GemRB and can be found in this [mod repository](https://github.com/lynxlynxlynx/gemrb-mods).
 The most famous one of them is